gpuwangge/VulkanPlatform/README.md

 ## How to build to Windows binary(.exe)
 Prepare:
-1. Install Vulkan
+1. Install Vulkan (Tested version 1.3.296.0)
 1. Install CMake
-1. Setup SDL or GLFW (Default is SDL)
+1. Setup SDL or GLFW (Default is SDL, tested version 3.1.3)
 1. Setup GLM (Tested version 0.9.9.8)
 1. git clone this repo
 - [Optional] Download other thirdparty headers: stb_image.h and tiny_obj_loader.h (I already put both files in the "thirdparty" folder in this repo)